eveasian88/ProjectOne/README.md

 - If you answered yes to any of the above questions, then we have just the APP for you!

-## SOUX VIDE is a restaurant review site that strikes the perfect balance.
+## Soux Vide is a restaurant review site that strikes the perfect balance.
 The App is built on top of Firebase and utilizes the Yelp and Google APIs to provide a more accurate, efficient and user friendly restaurant ratin.

 # We Got You Covered for Date Night